Skip to Content

 Heidelberg Castle (Schloss Heidelberg)

-Another one of Heidelberg’s top attractions is the Heidelberg Castle.
+Another of Heidelberg’s top attractions is the Heidelberg Castle.
 It dates back to the early 13th century and was originally used as a royal residence.
 It eventually expanded to become a fortress with different buildings and structures.
 However, at the end of the 17th century, it was destroyed during the Nine Years War and then struck by lightning, never to be fully restored again.

 For more information, read our Heidelberg Castle guide!

-We recommend booking a guided tour to better appreciate the castle’s history and beauty.
-This 1.5 hour tour is perfect for those who have a full day and have other planned activities.
 But if you have more time, this private tour is a great option, especially if you’re traveling with friends or family.
 If you’re looking to combine a full Heidelberg city bus tour with a castle tour, then this option is the most ideal.

 The University of Heidelberg is Germany’s oldest university.
 The prestigious university is located in the heart of the city and features beautiful historic buildings, sprawling gardens, and charming courtyards.